juangamella/aicp/README.md

 ## Feedback

-If you need assistance or have feedback, you are more than welcome to write an email to [gajuan@ethz.ch](mailto:gajuan@ethz.ch)!.
+If you need assistance or have feedback, you are more than welcome to write an email to XXX!.